-Aggravating factors Mitigating factors Repeated non-compliance with obligations Failure to take remedial action when asked by the Regulator to do so Lack of response to warnings The misconduct was unintentional Attempts made by the respondent to comply Misconduct occurred some time ago and has not been repeated since Immediate apology and attempts to remedy harm Misconduct arose as a result of technology failures outside the respondent's control Misconduct due to problems in staffing outside the respondent's control
+Aggravating factors Mitigating factors Failure to take remedial action when asked by the Regulator to do so Attempts made by the respondent to comply Lack of response to warnings Misconduct occurred some time ago and has not been repeated since Misconduct arose as a result of technology failures and/or problems in staffing, outside the respondent's control

 Where there are multiple charges arising from one incident, separate incidents, or multiple examples of the same misconduct on different occasions over a period of time, panels should ensure that the totality of the sanctions is warranted based on the cumulative seriousness of the charges.
 Panels will need to decide, where applicable, whether the sanction on each charge should run concurrently or consecutively.
+Reasons (Step 6)